Topic

 3. 'Utility': a patent cannot be obtained for something that does not work or that has no useful function

+Rights to Intellectual Property (IP), such as patent rights, may be affected by public disclosure such as publications, presentations, manuscripts, and/or abstracts.
 If you are considering a patent application, it is best to inform the Innovations & Partnerships Office (IPO) or submit an Invention Disclosure before publicly disclosing your Invention.

-IP Ownership & Revenue Sharing
+IP Ownership & Patent Filing

 Copyright